kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 #6,319 → #7,237 → #3 → #1
 ```

-At the first plotted decoder layer, the top candidate in the Explorer's lexical display is `who`; across Whisper's full vocabulary it is #4 there, then #1 at the next layer.
-Meanwhile, `now` is still #6,319, falls to #7,237, then suddenly rises to #3 and finally #1 at the output head.
+At the first plotted decoder layer, the Explorer's top displayed candidate is `who`; across Whisper's full vocabulary it is #4 there, then #1 at the next layer.
+While `now` is still thousands of places down the list, `who` has already surfaced.

 <figure class="note-figure note-explorer">
   <iframe class="note-explorer__frame" src="{{ '/audio-jacobian-lens/' | relative_url }}?sample=asr-question&amp;embed=article&amp;panel=decoder&amp;kind=decoder&amp;layer=0&amp;position=4" title="Interactive cached Whisper Explorer focused on decoder layer 0 at the token now" aria-describedby="decoder-now-caption" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
   <figcaption id="decoder-now-caption"><strong>Figure 1 — The answer takes layers to settle.</strong> The large L0 label is the top displayed candidate; the smaller line tracks the realized token <code>now</code>.
 Select another cell to inspect its saved candidate details, or <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question">open the full example</a>.</figcaption>
 </figure>

-My current reading is that the decoder is acting very much like a language model.
-After `brother`, it follows an association toward identity: *brother → who*.
-It is almost as if that association gives the model a hint about what kind of information might come next.
+My current reading is that the decoder is behaving much like a language model following a word association.
+After `brother`, it searches in the direction of identity: *brother → who*.
+That association may act as a hint about what kind of information should come next.

-This reminds me of word association in psycholinguistics.
-I am not saying that the mechanism is exactly the same, but the shape is surprisingly similar.
+This reminds me of word-association experiments in psycholinguistics.
+I am not claiming that the underlying mechanisms are identical, but the shape is surprisingly similar: an association appears before the final answer settles.

-Then the encoder supplies another part of the puzzle.
-In the same clip, encoder L2 contains a suggestive `N → AW`-like run: an N-like cell at 1.44–1.54 seconds, followed by AW-like cells from roughly 1.52–1.78 seconds.
-This comes shortly before Whisper's model-derived interval for `now`, around 1.88–2.02 seconds.

-I do not read that as a neatly aligned phonetic spelling of the word.
-The encoder is bidirectional, its states are nonlocal, the display windows overlap, and the timing comes from Whisper's own alignment.
-I read it as possible acoustic evidence relevant to the answer.

-Put beside `brother → who`, it suggests a two-stream experiment: language association pulling from context and acoustic evidence constraining it from the encoder.
-One clip does not establish two independent streams or tell us their weights.
-But it tells us what to manipulate next.

-My guess is that when the sound is ambiguous, context will pull harder; when the cue is clear, acoustic evidence will constrain the answer more strongly.
-The experiment is to cross clear versus ambiguous audio with supportive versus conflicting linguistic context, then watch where and when the balance changes.
+This is what I can see near the language-model head, where the directions still look like ordinary words.
+To ask what the sound itself contributes, I have to descend farther—away from the output head and into the encoder.

 ## Deeper down, words stop behaving like words

-The decoder is already close to language output.
-The encoder is still working with sound.
+Here, “deeper” does not only mean an earlier decoder layer.
+It means moving away from the language-model head and eventually into the encoder, where the model is organizing sound before the decoder turns it into words.

-As I descend into its earlier layers, it becomes less useful to ask, “Which word is the model thinking about?”
+The deeper I go, the less useful it becomes to ask, “Which word is the model thinking about?”
 The lens still gives me vocabulary-aligned directions because vocabulary is a coordinate system that humans can read.
 But a token direction deep in the encoder does not have to carry that token's ordinary surface meaning.

 One direction might mark an acoustic attribute.
 Another might be one piece of a subword state.
 Several directions, their rankings, and the way they move across time may need to combine before the representation becomes useful.